 Use this call to retrieve a list of things of a given type, optionally using search constraints.

 Add parameters directly in the URL as a querystring (or in the body of the request).
-It can be limit
+It can be limit, cursor, constraints, sort_field, and descending.

 – Remove the spaces of the caption.